ankitmahendru/ankitmahendru/README.md

 ### Hi there, I'm Ankit 👋

-I'm a Software Developer based in **Toronto** with a passion for Python, Data Science, and AI.
+I'm a Software Developer with a passion for Python, Data Science, and AI.
 I enjoy building tools that solve real-world problems, from data scoring engines to content generation.

 - 🔭 I’m currently working on an **Amazon Review Intelligence Dashboard** using NLP and PyTorch.
 - 👯 I’m looking to collaborate on open-source Python and ML projects.